Ge-fawei/MDAG-Net/README.md

 The datasets used to test are organized .
 Please uncompress it into the root path.

-The test model in our paper for the CMU-Seasons dataset are found [HERE](链接地址 "(https://pan.baidu.com/s/1OaAY-WOgrS3f6qqtlbsIxw)").
+The test model in our paper for the CMU-Seasons dataset are found [HERE](https://pan.baidu.com/s/1OaAY-WOgrS3f6qqtlbsIxw).
 Please make a new directory ./checkpoints under the root path and uncompress it under ./checkpoints.

 ## Testing on CMU-Seasons Dataset: